Effective synchronization amid noise-induced chaos: Introduction

-To demonstrate this effect, we follow two different initial phase distributions for two agents $\A$ and $\B$.
-We numerically determine their phase distributions $q^{(k)}_{\A}(\varphi)$ and $q^{(k)}_{\B}(\varphi)$ achieved after a sequence of $k$ impulses (``kicks''), which progressively converge with more kicks into a single distribution determined by the recent history of random waiting times.
-We propose an effective phase $\varphi_\f[q(\varphi)]$ for a distribution $q(\varphi)$ that each agent may estimate independently.
+To demonstrate this effect, we numerically follow two different initial phase distributions for two agents $\A$ and $\B$.
+We find that the estimated Kullback-Leibler divergence among the two distributions, measuring their statistical difference, decreases with more kicks to zero after a characteristic kick number denoted $K_\mathrm{m}$.
+Thus, the phase distributions are determined from the most recent $K_\mathrm{m}$ kicks.
+We propose an effective phase $\varphi_\f$ for a given distribution that each agent may estimate independently.
 We find that the effective phases $\varphi_\f$ of each agent $\A$ and $\B$ closely agree.

 In Sec.~\ref{sec:prel}, we define a simplistic phase-reduction~\cite{NakaoPRE2005} dynamics and our statistical sampling methods.
 In Sec.~\ref{sec:conv}, we demonstrate the quantitative convergence of different initial distributions to a single one.
 In Sec.~\ref{sec:sync} we give an explicit example of a workable $\varphi_\f[q(\varphi)]$ and show the strong agreement attainable between the $\varphi_\f$'s of agents $\A$ and $\B$.
 In Sec.~\ref{sec:disc}, we note the limitations of our study and argue for the generality and usefulness of this effective stochastic synchronization mechanism.